Does Renter’s Insurance Cover Water Damage?

 - Appliances

 Even if you are fully aware of what your renters policy covers, you should always check your policy on coverage when it comes to water damage.
 Most renters insurance policies cover only personal belongings and that includes things like jewelry, appliances, TVs, and laptops.
-For example, if your apartment has water damage and it is unlivable, your renters insurance should cover your living expenses, rental costs while you find a new apartment, and relocation costs such as laundry, food, etc. Always make sure to check your policy for full details so that you know your course of action in case water damage happens to you.
+For example, if your apartment has water damage and it is unlivable, your renters insurance should cover your living expenses, rental costs while you find a new apartment, and relocation costs such as laundry, food, etc. Always review your policy to see if it includes water damage coverage for issues like water backup, roof leaks, and overflowing appliances.

 Should I Purchase Renter’s Insurance?

 Renters insurance will protect your personal belongings so that you do not have to replace them yourself in case something happens to them.
+Some landlords may require you to carry renters insurance, especially in areas where pipe bursts, water leaks, or basement flooding are common.
 A lot of landlords now require you to purchase renters insurance as a part of the rental agreement.

 Before purchasing renters insurance, you should create a home inventory list.
 This list will include all the items you own and details about them such as makes, models etc. Also, it should include their cost.
 This will help greatly with processing your claim and payout from your renters insurance company.